 It is capable of producing 75 gallons of water per day.
 And it is a well-known fact that the reverse osmosis filtration system wastes some amount of water before producing purified water.
 Its water waste ratio is acceptable, as it wastes 3 gallons of water to produce 1 gallon.

 iSpring RCC7 is the 5-stage reverse osmosis water system.
 Its filtration process has the capacity of removing more than 1000 pollutants from feed water.
-The filters have the shorter lifespan but relatively inexpensive.
+The filters have a shorter lifespan but relatively inexpensive.

 The installation is a piece of cake.
 You don’t need to call any professional.
 You can do this by yourself within 1-2 hours.